johnmcneilstudio/design-skills/brands/Trinet/DESIGN.md

 Before delivery, confirm:

+- Centra No. 2 is used consistently as the primary typeface.
+- All headlines use Centra No. 2 Medium.
+- Body copy uses Centra No. 2 Book.
-- Avenir Next LT Pro is used consistently.
+- Avenir Next LT Pro is used only as the preferred fallback when Centra No. 2 is unavailable.
 - Headlines are sentence case.
 - The simplified type scale is followed.
 - Orange is restrained and purposeful.